PTE Accepted Universities in New Zealand: Complete Guide 2026

 PTE Accepted Universities in New Zealand

-Studying in New Zealand is relatively affordable compared to the US or UK, but tuition and living costs can still be significant.
-On average, international students spend NZD 26,000–45,000 per year on tuition and NZD 15,000–20,000 annually on living expenses.
+The cost of studying in New Zealand is relatively affordable compared to the US or UK, but tuition and living costs can still be high.
+For a New Zealand student visa, tertiary students generally need to show NZD 20,000 per year for living costs, or NZD 1,667 per month for shorter study.
 Scholarships, therefore, play a crucial role in reducing the financial burden.

 Here are the most popular scholarships available for international students who apply with a valid PTE Academic score: